American football in Australia: First local leagues

-Soon football equipment began to be imported into Australia.
-Coaches came from the University of Hawaii for clinics and to help train players.
-These efforts helped lay the foundation for the sport to develop in Australia so that other leagues could start up around the country.
+Eight weeks after the NSW-VIC game, the opening games of the AAFC season took place on Sunday 29 April, at Riverstone (the field sat over an old rubbish tip on reclaimed land that was a quagmire at times during the season) featuring the Argonauts and the Buccaneers (a 26-0 win to the Argos) and, fittingly, the Raiders and Sydney University (an 18-0 win to the Students).
+There was no medical supervision and no insurance.
+The early pioneers padded up any way they could (Clark rubber must had made a fortune) and the linemen found kick-boxing protective headgear useful.

+The Sydney University Stormtroopers hosted a mid-week 4 July game against the Fairfield Argonauts, the first such game under lights in Australia.
+Unfortunately it was a miserable night and the conditions defeated both teams and the game ended in a 0-0 tie.

+The Canterbury Cougars posted an impressive 13-0 record before winning their semi-final 55 to 6 over the Buccaneers.
+The University Stormtroopers finished 8-3-2 and won a hard fought semi-final 13-6 over the Argonauts.

+The inaugural Grand Final was played at Sydney's Lidcombe Oval on 21 October with the Cougars triumphant over the Stormtroopers 19-7.

-Also in 1984 the Australian American Football Conference was founded (later renamed the Australian American Football League).
-It was a high-profile team, which the media and sponsors would see as a positive entity to promote the sport, created by Randall Trudgen.
+Also in 1984 the Australian Kookaburras were founded by Randall Trudgen.
+It was a high-profile team which, hopefully, the media and sponsors would see as a positive entity to promote the sport.
 The first Kookaburras embarked on an extensive tour to the US, training at US Colleges.
 The LA Rams assisted in hosting the Kookaburras.
 The Kookaburras would tour the US and Europe annually until 1992.

+In Melbourne, four teams contested the inaugural season of Gridiron Victoria in 1984 - the Melbourne Steelers, the Frankston Outlaws, the Croydon Rangers (the Monash Vipers re-branded) and the Geelong Wildcats.

+By 1985 football equipment began to be imported into Australia.
+Coaches came from the University of Hawaii for clinics and to help train players.
+These efforts helped lay the foundation for the sport to develop in Australia so that other leagues could start up around the country.

 In 1985 the first organised competition was played in Queensland.
 The 1st year of competition of the Queensland Gridiron Football League was contested by four clubs, the Brisbane Bulldogs, the Mitchelton Warriors, the Pine Grove Steelers, and the Kenmore Centurions.
 Unable to gain access to the usual equipment of the game, the teams took the field in the 1st year in makeshift padding and uniforms (without helmets) while still utilising all the normal rules of the games.
 In the Championship game, SUNBOWL I, the Brisbane Bulldogs defeated the Mitchelton Warriors 5–2.

 In January 1986 the inaugural South Australian Gridiron Association season commenced with 4 teams: Eastside Razorbacks, Brighton Breakers, Port Adelaide Spartans and Southern Longhorns playing Saturday double-header games at Norwood Oval which had high standard lighting to play under.